olin-electric-motorsports/Programming_Tutorials/ATmegaTutorials/Tut_1__Wiring_and_Flashing/README.md

-﻿
 # Set Up The ATmega

 ### What it is
 The ATmega is a microcontroller.
 A microcontroller is a CPU, RAM, ROM and other things (in this case IO pins, ADC and some other fanciness) all bundled into one small chip.
 You may have worked with one before using the Arduino bootloader.
 The programming we will be doing is not going to be anything like that.

 ### The Pin Outs
 A list of the pinouts can be found in pinouts.txt which has all of the pin numbers on the left, and the related values on the right.
 A similar diagram can be found in the ATmega datasheet.
-If you are ever in confusion, reference one of those sheets so you use the correct pins.

 ### The Most Basic Configuration
 Not all of the pins need to be wired in order to utilize the ATmega.
 In fact, only 5 pins are necessary in order to use the ATmega (well, technically 3 pins).